Cosmeak/PteroBot/README.md

-# PteroBot - A Bot connected to your panel
+# PteroBot - 🪶 A Discord Bot connected to your Pterodactyl API